 The abyssal zone is the part of the ocean that light does not reach.
 It lies below approximately 1,500 meters with the position of the 4°C isotherm generally considered the boundary with the bathyal zone that lies immediately above.
 Abyssal organisms are adapted for life under high pressures and in cold, dark conditions.

 Abyssal hills are low hills that occur on the deep ocean floor.
-Large stretches of the Atlantic and Indian Ocean floors and more than three-quarters of the Pacific floor are covered by such hills, which rise no higher than about 1,000 meters (3,000 ft).
-They tend to occur as a series of parallel ridges 1–10 km across, and represent the roughed topography of mid-ocean ridges subdued by burial beneath thick layers of sediment.
+Large stretches of the Atlantic and Indian Ocean floors and more than three-quarters of the Pacific floor are covered by such hills, which rise no higher than about 1,000 meters (3,000 feet).
+They tend to occur as a series of parallel ridges 1–10 kilometers across, and represent the roughed topography of mid-ocean ridges subdued by burial beneath thick layers of sediment.

-Abyssal plains are very flat areas of the deep ocean floor which may extend for more than 1,000 km (600 miles).
+Abyssal plains are very flat areas of the deep ocean floor which may extend for more than 1,000 kilometers (600 miles).
 They typically have slopes with gradients of less than 1 in 1000 and are found off continental margins where sediments can enter the deep sea unobstructed.
 They are common in the Atlantic and Indian Oceans, but rare in the Pacific, where deep trenches and island arcs serve as barriers to the transport of sediment from the continents.